17451k/clade/docs/usage.md

 For simplicity information about other files has been removed from the presented *source graph*.
 As always, commands are represented through their unique identifiers.

-*loc* field contains information about the size of the source file: number of the lines of code.
+`src_info.json` contains information about the size of the source file in lines of code.

 *Source graph* can be used through Python interface: